-A. You are permitted to rent this property to a relative (over the previously stipulated ages) on the understanding that once that relative no longer has need of the property it is sold.
+A. You are permitted to rent this property to a relative over the age of 55 on the understanding that once that relative no longer has need of the property it is sold.
 The tenancy agreement would contain similar restrictions, stipulations, covenants, conditions and provisions.
 We would require you to ask the Trusts permission.